Troubleshooting a Dishwasher That Won't Drain

-If you find yourself troubleshooting a dishwasher that won't drain, you won't be the first person to have faced this challenge.
+If you find yourself troubleshooting a dishwasher that won't drain, you aren't alone.
 Although there can be a number of reasons for a dishwasher's failure to drain, it shouldn't present a major challenge for you to find and fix the problem.
 There are actually a limited number of reasons your dishwasher may not be draining.
 Follow the troubleshooting steps below to get your dishwasher working again.

 Step 1 - Check for Clogs